Blairstown, New Jersey: Local government

 Blairstown is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At a reorganization meeting held each year during the first week of January, the Committee members select one of their members to serve as Mayor and another to serve as Deputy Mayor.

-As of 2025, the Blairstown Township Committee consists of Mayor Rob Moorhead (R, term on committee ends December 31, 2024, term as mayor ends 2022), Deputy Mayor Walter Orcutt (R, term on committee ends 2023; term as deputy mayor ends 2022), Charles Makatura (R, 2024), Giovanna "JoAnne" VanValkenburg (R, 2022) and Debra Waldron (R, 2023).
+As of 2025, the Blairstown Township Committee is comprised of Mayor Rob Moorhead (R, term on committee ends December 31, 2027, term as mayor ends 2025), Deputy Mayor Walter Orcutt (R, term on committee ends 2026; term as deputy mayor ends 2025), Karen Lance (R, 2025), G. Eric Lohman (R, 2026) and Giovanna "JoAnne" VanValkenburg (R, 2027).

 Federal, state, and county representation

-Blairstown Township is located in the 7th Congressional District and is part of New Jersey's 24th state legislative district.
+Blairstown Township is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.

-Prior to the 2011 reapportionment following the 2010 Census, Blairstown Township had been in the 23rd state legislative district.